 The role of the CRG during these reviews is to:

-- advise us on our consumer engagement
+- provide independent advice to us on our consumer engagement

 - actively engage with consumers themselves and provide us with their insights.